NinePts/OntoGraph/README.md

 As opposed to executing the jar file, OntoGraph's complete source can be downloaded from [Nine Points Solutions' GitHub repository](https://github.com/NinePts/OntoGraph/).
 OntoGraph is built using [Gradle](http://gradle.org).
 It can be run as a Java application or in debug (bootrun) mode from the (for example) Gradle Tasks view of Eclipse.

-OntoGraph is built with the current release of Gradle (V4.0.1), but has also been tested with Gradle V3.5.
-(If you want to use an earlier version than 4.0.1, change the version number specified in the build.gradle file, line 105.)
-You can also navigate to the (downloaded) OntoGraph directory and enter `./gradlew tasks` on the command line to download Gradle v4.0.1 manually.
+OntoGraph is built with the current release of Gradle (V4.2), but has also been tested with Gradle versions V3.5 and higher.
+You can also navigate to the (downloaded) OntoGraph directory and enter `./gradlew clean build` on the command line to download Gradle v4.2 manually and perform the build.
 <br><br>

 ### Graphical interface